compbiocore/qckitfastq/README.md

 We enable efficient processing of FASTQ format data by implementing efficient c++ functions using `Rcpp`.

-The metrices that `qckit` provides are as following:
+The metrices that `qckitfastq` provides are as following:
 1. data dimension
 2. per base sequence content
 3. per base quality score statisitcs